tjhickey724/discrete_math/notes/graph_theory/overview.md

 We can use a similar approach if we want to find whether node i is reachable from node j.

+If we defined the relation $a\prec b$ to mean b is reachable from a, then it is clear this is a partial order (i.e. it is transitive), but it may not be a strict partial order.
+We can compute this relation using a kind of matrix multiplication...

 In this case, we can use an adjacency matrix with Boolean values, were
 * $A_{ij}=T$ if i=j or if there is an edge from i to j and
 * $A_{ij}=F$ otherwise